halkan1/cookbook/README.md

 - [ ] Remove Flask-Bootstrap and include as a static asset instead
 - [ ] Instead of relying on existing Ingredient sets allow user to add a new set if it does not exists via a modal
 - [ ] Move add recipe Javascript to the relevant template
+- [ ] Improve layout of index with cards for each recipe shown and pagination
+- [ ] Improve Add and Delete for Ingredients and Steps in forms
+- [ ] Create a seperate view or Droplist from navbar to add smaller things like ingredients and units...
+- [ ] Allow access to index and individual recipes without being logged in.
+- [ ] Make login a dropdown from the user icon at the top right instead.